orthecreedence/cl-async/_posts/2012-11-07-missing-coroutines-in-common-lisp.md

 and calling out to [libpcl](http://xmailserver.org/libpcl.html), but lisp just chokes on it and segfaults.
-Interestingly, [ECL](http://ecls.sourceforge.net/) does a lot better (the stacks switch fine, but the occasional segfault occurs), presumably because it's all implemented in C stack already.
+Interestingly, [ECL](http://ecls.sourceforge.net/) does a lot better (the stacks switch fine, but the occasional segfault occurs), presumably because it's all implemented in a C stack already.

 I think the problem is that the lisp stack is much more complicated than a C stack and switching the C stack doesn't magically make everything work in